STUDENT/PARENT HANDBOOK -

 Further guidelines regarding the purchasing of computer and technology items with instructional funds can be found here.

-If a ES inadvertently orders materials from this list, the ES will collect the materials and return them to school administration.
+If a TOR inadvertently orders materials from this list, the TOR will collect the materials and return them to school administration.

 - Furniture, storage, organizational items (large or small items), picture frames, and other non-educational household items